refactoriel/Valetudo/docs/_pages/installation/dreame.md

 Click no. This should now have booted your robot into Fastboot.
 To verify that, open a new terminal and run `fastboot devices`.
+It is possible that it takes a few seconds for the device to show up.
+Simply retry `fastboot devices`.
 </div>

 If you see your robot, continue with `fastboot getvar dustversion`